A former player in LMSC and at the college level, Biff has been coaching at LMSC for

-Biff's teams have also won 18 Delco Soccer League Division One championships, including one when they played up a year.
+Biff's teams also won 18 Delco Soccer League Division One championships, including one when they played up a year.

 Biff is the head coach for the Harriton High School boys varsity.
-During his 24 years as a head coach at the high school
+His Harriton teams have won over 200 games since he took

 Among the honors that Biff has won: